Meghan Markle Marks Grenfell's 5th Anniversary With a “Beautiful” and “Kind” Message

 It’s hard to believe it’s been five years since the Grenfell Tower fire.
 On June 14, the anniversary of the tragedy, Meghan Markle proved her thoughts were very much in London, despite living in California, as she reached out to the community affected by the devastating fire that claimed 72 lives and injured many more.

 Back in 2018, the Duchess of Sussex supported the Hubb Community Kitchen, a group of women who came together to cook for their local community following the Grenfell fire tragedy in a bid to connect and begin to heal.
 She wrote a foreword for their book, “Together: Our Community Cookbook,” which aimed to raise funds to renovate a kitchen for the homeless and bereaved local people – and has stayed in touch with them since.

-The Hubb Community Kitchen Instagram account wrote on 14 June: “Today is a day spent looking back, remembering and reflecting.
+On June 14, the Hubb Community Kitchen Instagram account wrote: “Today is a day spent looking back, remembering and reflecting.
 I just found this picture of us all, on the day our cookbook came out.
-The Duchess had wrapped a book for each of us and wrote a lovely message to each lady on the first page.”
+The Duchess had wrapped a book for each one of us and wrote a lovely message to each lady on the first page.”

-It was also recently reported that she visited nonprofit organisation Project Fearless, which serves girls and nonbinary kids in Amsterdam, ahead of its third anniversary earlier this year.
-While Markle might have chosen a permanent move to the US in 2020 as she took a step back from royal duties, these kind gestures prove she is still providing much-needed support to communities around the world.
+It was also recently reported that Markle visited nonprofit organisation Project Fearless, which serves girls and nonbinary kids in Amsterdam, ahead of its three-year anniversary earlier this year.
+While Markle might have chosen a permanent move to the US in 2020 as she took a step back from royal duties, these kind gestures prove she is still very much a support to communities around the world.